 Following our successful transhipment project at the Go Gia buoys in Southern Vietnam, which commenced last year, Oldendorff Carriers has recently signed an integrated Cargo Transport and Transhipment Agreement for a new Power Station Project to be built in the North of Vietnam at Nghi Son.
 The customer is a consortium between Marubeni Corp of Japan and Korea Electric Power Corporation (Kepco) named Nghi Son 2 Power Limited Liability Company (NS2PC).

-The Agreement is expected to include the transportation of about 100 million tonnes of coal over 25 years.
-Oldendorff Carriers signed the 25-year agreement with NS2PC, and will do the ocean transportation of the coal, and the transhipment and delivery to Nghi Son.
+The Agreement is expected to include the transportation of about 100 million tonnes of cargo over 25 years.
+Oldendorff Carriers signed the 25-year agreement with NS2PC, and will do the ocean transportation of the cargo, and the transhipment and delivery to Nghi Son.
 Oldendorff will open an office in Northern Vietnam in order to perform the transhipment operations together with Vietnamese partners.

 Our current annual volume of about 30 mtpa of transhipment cargo sets us apart from our competitors.
 This new NS2PC project is a good example of a bespoke integrated logistics solution that results in substantial freight savings for our customers.
 Insufficient port facilities or a shallow draft does not mean that our customers have to use small ships with poor economics.
 Oldendorff offers its customers a customised bulk transportation solution, from load port to designated jetty, including ocean transportation and transhipment, which is safe, cost-effective and environmentally friendly.